-I can see Giristroula listening to this.
-Tensed, in these post-Brexit days, as to where the old woman’s conversation may be heading.
+I can see Giristroula listening to this, tensing up, in these Brexity days, as to where the old woman’s conversation might be heading.
 She twists round a few times in her seat, gearing up for conflict, but they don’t see her.
 We travel on in a dead silence.

-The bus coughs through Peterborough suburbs again.
-We’re aiming to get back to the station.
-Pick up the bikes.
-Get a train eastwards into East Anglia.
+The bus coughs through the Peterborough suburbs again.
+We’re aiming to get back to the station, pick up the bikes, get a train eastwards into East Anglia.
 Coming into the centre, we pass a branch library.

 “I don’t know why they keep these libraries open,” says one of the old ladies.
 “I’ve never used a library in my life…”

 “Some people do though, don’t they?” says Giristroula out loud.

 I can see the two old women’s shocked faces.
 Putting their heads together, I can hear them whispering, offended.
 We pull up at Peterborough station and the women turn their heads glare at Giristroula as she steps down from the bus.

 At the end of Platform 4 a collection of men are stood with camera on tripods, holding notebooks and pens, looking down the line.
 This is Giristroula’s first introduction to trainspotters.
 She’s a little taken aback.